 The Notes app on the iPhone has widget support.
 But if you are invested in the Google ecosystem, Keep is the perfect note-taking app.
 It is available on all platforms and has great features like – organization with labels and colors, automatically transcribed voice memos, OCR support, and much more.

 The iOS widget for Google Keep has icons for the new note, checklist, photo, drawing, and audio note.
 It allows you to create these swiftly.
-When you tap on the tiny arrow button in the widget, you can also see the notes or tap on Show all notes.
+When you tap on the widget’s tiny arrow button, you can also see the notes or tap on Show all notes.

-With Launcher in your Widget section, you can launch any app on your iPhone and also launch most screens in the Settings app.
-It even has the ability to enable and disable Wifi, Bluetooth, Cellular Data, Airplane Mode, Low Power Mode, DND, etc.
+With Launcher in your Widget section, you can launch any app on your iPhone and launch most Settings app screens.
+It even can enable and disable Wifi, Bluetooth, Cellular Data, Airplane Mode, Low Power Mode, DND, etc.

 Apart from that, the app packs several other handy features like the option to open web launchers in Google Chrome, Firefox, or DuckDuckGo.
 The Pro Version also lets you have specific widgets for the morning, weekend, home, work, gym, etc. This way, all your relevant quick tasks are just one left to right swipe away from the home screen.